Ballynahinch Olympic F.C.

 Ballynahinch Olympic Football Club is a Northern Irish, intermediate football club based in Ballynahinch, County Down, playing its matches at Kilmore Playing Fields, Crossgar.
-They play in the Premier Division of the Northern Amateur Football League.
+They play in Division 1A of the Northern Amateur Football League.
 Club colours are Claret and Blue.

 History

 Ballynahinch Olympic was formed in 1973 as a community based club to cater for the increased demand for soccer in the Ballynahinch area.
 Some of the founding members include Brendan McAllister, Brian Sloan, Sean Murnin, Jim Dornan and Barney Brown.

 The idea came initially from Barney Brown in a work tea hut and it grew from there through the first training session and into the game.
 That first ever game was against a Plessey team and not surprisingly Olympic were beaten easily.
 The first pitch was in Magheralone and the first strip ever worn was red and white stripes.
 It was donated by a team in Belfast that were in the process of changing their strip.